Rule 5.522. Remote filing

 Notwithstanding any provision of law to the contrary, a signature produced by fax transmission is an original signature.

-(1)In each clerk's office designated to receive such documents, a separate fax machine must be provided and dedicated solely to the receipt of the documents described in (c)(1) or a fax machine that is set up with a protocol to preserve the confidentiality of the documents described in (c)(1); and
+(A)The clerk's office designated to receive such documents must have either a separate fax machine dedicated solely to the receipt of the documents described in (c)(1) or a fax machine that is set up with a protocol to preserve the confidentiality of the documents described in (c)(1); and

 (B)Any document received for fax filing must be filed or submitted to the court immediately on receipt and must not be placed or stored where anyone not entitled to access may examine it.

 (Subd (c) adopted and amended effective January 1, 2015; previously subd (b)-(g); previously amended effective January 1, 2007.)